 Healthy Brain, Happy Life

-It doesn’t take anything fancy to take care of your brain.
+It doesn’t take anything fancy to take care of your brain health.
 A few small additions to your daily routine could make a big impact.
-Move more, sleep soundly, eat smarter, challenge your mind, manage stress; and get social.
-Choose one to begin with and go from there.
+Move more, sleep soundly, eat smarter, challenge your mind, manage stress, and get social.
+Choose one to begin with and go from there—each one helps you improve brain health in small, meaningful ways.